fbiville/spring-liquibase-extensions-examples/README.md

 <pre>
     ... com.github.lateralthoughts.liquibase.UnexpectedLiquibaseChangesetException:
     --
-    2 changeset(s) has/have to run.
+    3 changeset(s) has/have to run.
         create_beers_table (META-INF/migrations/init.xml)
         add_beers (META-INF/migrations/init.xml)
+        always_and_on_change (META-INF/migrations/alwaysAndOnChange.xml)
-    This does *NOT* include changesets marked as 'alwaysRun' --
+    This does *NOT* include changesets marked as 'alwaysRun'...
+        ...(unless they are marked as 'runOnChange' and have been altered).
+    --
 </pre>

 Indeed, dude!
 Those migrations have not been run yet!

-_Please note there is a 3rd migration in this app, but `SpringLiquibaseChecker` wisely ignores it given this migration is configured to always run._
+_Please note there is another migration in this app (`always.xml`), but `SpringLiquibaseChecker` wisely ignores it given this migration is configured to always run (and is not supposed to run on change)._

+#### Fixed!

 Then, let's fix it and finally start the app: